sivann/kafkatop/README.md

 # kafkatop

 CLI app to monitor real-time consumption and production rates on kafka broker.

-Displays:
+Shows:

 * Rate of events written to topics
-* Rate of events consumed by consumer groups
+* Rate of events consumed by consumer groups, per topic
 * Shows LAG per consumer group and topic
 * Calculates ETA for each consumer group to consume the remaining topic events
 * Supports multiple topics/consumer group
+* Supports showing only troublesome groups
+* Supports exporting status in json for mass health surveillance of remote hosts

 # Usage